 Rose Campion (Lychnis Coronaria)

-If I need to dig up any of them to make room for something different or to thin them I pile them up nearby, it may not look attractive but you should see the wildlife that make this a refreshment stop or winter haven before heavy snows bury it deeply.
-Right now the Junco’s flock to my piles to pick at the seeds each morning.
+If I need to dig up any of them to make room for something different or to thin them I pile them up nearby.
+It may not look attractive but you should see the wildlife that make this a refreshment stop or winter haven before heavy snows bury it deeply.
+Right now the Junco’s and Mountain Chickadees flock to my piles to pick at the seeds each morning.

-Closer to winter I will pour a few buckets of chicken litter on top so they will compost in place just fine.
+Closer to winter I will pour a few buckets of chicken litter on top of my flower debris piles so they will compost in place just fine.

 And this below is a new nursery bed.
-It is where I will start seeds this fall of flowers that will overwinter just fine then come Spring I will plant them in different places.
-Right now it has been cleared and I am watering it to encourage the weed seeds to sprout, I will yank them out and then when it is time for me to plant the seeds there will not be many weed seeds left to germinate and compete with my flower seedlings.
+It is where I will start seeds this fall of flowers that will overwinter just fine.
+Come Spring I will plant them in different places.
+Right now it has been cleared and I am watering it to encourage the weed seeds to sprout, I will pull the weeds out and then when it is time for me to plant the flower seeds there will not be many weed seeds left to germinate and compete with my flower seedlings.